 - You have received a Confirmation of Compliance that your development complies with the Local Development Order

 - You have obtained planning permission for your development.

 Should you start work in advance of any of these (or if despite having satisfied yourself that planning permission is not needed it transpires that it is needed) it is at your own risk and we may take enforcement action against you.

-If permission is not required you may still require Building Regulations approval and you may still be liable to pay the Community Infrastructure Levy (CIL) if the development is for a new dwelling or a residential or retail extension over 100sqm in gross internal floor area.
+Even if planning permission is not required, you may still require Building Regulation Consent and/or Listed Building Consent, and you may still be liable to pay the Community Infrastructure Levy (CIL) (if the development is for a new dwelling or a residential or retail extension over 100 sqm in gross internal floor area).